-MAKE A FRENCH START 10 insights to grow your business in France rance, the leading host country in Europe for job-creating foreign investments and number 1 for the location of industrial and R&D projects1, is a market of consumers and workers that is very important for foreign investors, from many points of view:
+MAKE A FRENCH START 10 insights to grow your business in France rance is the leading host country in Europe for job-creating foreign investments for the 4th consecutive year and number 1 for the location of industrial and R&D projects1.
+France's appeal grew in 2022, despite a highly unsettled global economic environment.
+With more than 1,725 investment decisions (+7%), France has benefited from 58,810 jobs created or maintained (+30%).